Places to visit with Bluetooth Private RIB Charter

 River Hamble

 Rather than turning starboard out of Hamble Point Marina, turn to port and keep to 6 knots to enjoy a cruise along River Hamble.
-To make the most out of this cruising area it would be best to enjoy at high tide.
-If it’s not high tide you will only be able to venture as far as River Hamble Country Park.
+To make the most out of this cruising area, it would be best to enjoy it at high tide.

 Newtown Creek

 Newtown Creek is between Cowes and Yarmouth on the Isle of Wight.
-It’s a National Trust anchorage and a great place to drop anchor relax, swim, paddleboard and spot colonies of Seals.
+It’s a National Trust anchorage and a great place to drop anchor and relax, swim, paddleboard, picnic and hopefully spot a Seal colony.

 Portsmouth Harbour

-There are a few good reasons to visit Portsmouth Harbour, although one may require a little investigation before you set off.
+There are a few good reasons to visit Portsmouth Harbour.
 Home to the shops and restaurants at Gunwharf Quays, Portsmouth Historic Dockyard and the Royal Navy surface ships.

 Osbourne Bay